Ready to find the perfect college degree?

 A STEM degree is a college degree in a science, technology, engineering or mathematics subject.
 These subjects are grouped together because they share similarities, including rigorous studies in science and mathematics principles and their applications.
-STEM careers tend to be in-demand with high rates of pay, making these degree programs attractive to many students – students who aren’t deterred by the demanding coursework.
+STEM careers tend to be in-demand with high rates of pay.
+This makes these degree programs attractive to many students who aren’t deterred by the demanding coursework.

 A STEM degree is not one major, but rather a group of related majors clustered around studies in the principles of science and math.
 There are dozens of possible STEM majors for you to choose from.
 Each STEM degree program has a different curriculum and prepares students for different career paths.

-Science degrees include studies in subjects such as biology, chemistry, biochemistry astronomy, physics, astrophysics, atmospheric sciences and neurobiology.
+Science degrees include studies in subjects such as:

-Technology often refers to computer-based majors, such as computer science, electronics, information technology, and information science.
+Technology often refers to computer-based majors, such as:

 Colleges offer many different types of engineering degree programs.
-Some of the most common include aerospace engineering, chemical engineering, civil engineering, computer engineering, electrical engineering, industrial engineering, mechanical engineering and software engineering.
+Some of the most common include:

-In addition to general programs in mathematics, STEM programs may include majors such as applied mathematics, statistics, computational mathematics and financial mathematics.
+In addition to general programs in mathematics, STEM programs may include majors such as:

 Not every STEM degree is a precise fit into one of these categories.
 There’s often some overlap between STEM subjects.
 For example, majors such as bioinformatics and mathematical biology combine studies in both the science of biology and in mathematics.
 In addition, students who major in one STEM subject will likely take at least a few classes in another STEM subject.